erikbuild/Prusawire/README.md

 Installing Klipper on the Einsy Rambo board is possible, with extra steps.
 Follow the guide published by the awesome folks at MyRigs3D!
 We recommend Method 2.

+## Klipper Configuration Files

+The most up–to–date Klipper configuration files for setting up or updating the Prusawire are in our [config repository](https://github.com/Positron3D/prusawire-klipper-config).

 ## Credits

 Many thanks to all the awesome people and companies that have made this possible.
 Notably: